 Why not upload from the event venues?

 Venues have limited bandwidth, and more importantly, we have limited time in them.
-We can't afford to upload to sit around for hours after games for data to upload.
+We can't afford to sit around for hours after games for data to upload.

 Why not upload from the office?